The New River Gorge In West Virginia

 The Famous New River Gorge Bridge

-Spanning 3,030 feet or about a mile and a half across the New River Gorge near Fayetteville West Virginia this single arch expansion bridge is both an architectural wonder and iconic view in the National Park.
+Spanning 3,030 feet (over half a mile) across the New River Gorge near Fayetteville West Virginia this single arch expansion bridge is both an architectural wonder and iconic view in the National Park.
 Construction was completed October 22, 1977 and at the time the CORE-TEN steel structure was the world’s largest single arch expansion bridge.

 US Route 19 travels across the surface of the bridge making a 45 second river crossing of a once 45 minute journey down into the 1000′ deep gorge via Fayette Station Road, across a narrow bridge at the river, and back up to the rim on the other side.
 Today guests can visit Bridgewalk to cross the bridge on its narrow catwalk while safely harnessed into a safety system to experience panoramic views of the incredible river gorge.